CodeYourFuture/Module-Tools/number-systems/README.md

 Answer:
 8 bits

+How many bits would you need in order to store the numbers between 0 and 3 inclusive?
+Answer:
+2 bits

 How many bits would you need in order to store the numbers between 0 and 1000 inclusive?
 Answer:
-2 bits
+10 bits

 How can you test if a binary number is a power of two (e.g. 1, 2, 4, 8, 16, ...)?
 Answer:
 Every binary number is made from sums of powers of 2, but a number is a power of 2 itself if its binary representation has exactly one "1" and all the other bits are 0.

 Convert the decimal number 14 to hex.
+Answer:
-Answer: 0xE
+0xE

 Convert the decimal number 386 to hex.
 Answer: